Actively Recruiting

 - Histologic diagnosis of unresectable or advanced mucosal melanoma from head/neck, gastrointestinal, or genitourinary sites

-- Measurable disease: at least 1 extracranial, unresectable, non-bony lesion measurable by imaging for initial study entry; assessable disease for triplet arms
+- Measurable disease: at least one extracranial, unresectable, non-bony lesion measurable by imaging (RECIST 1.1) for initial entry; assessable disease for triplet arms

-- No prior systemic therapy for initial study entry; prior therapy limited to nivolumab plus axitinib on trial for triplet arms
+- No prior systemic therapy for initial entry; prior systemic therapy limited to nivolumab plus axitinib on this trial for triplet arms

-- Asymptomatic untreated brain metastases allowed; symptomatic brain metastases treated with radiation or surgery and stable steroid use allowed
+- Asymptomatic untreated brain metastases allowed; treated symptomatic brain metastases allowed if steroids stable for 2 weeks

 - Age 18 years or older